CollierCZ/docs-media/README.md

 // Create an instance of the Content Management client var client = new ContentManagementClient(OPTIONS);
-// Use it to import your content item to Kentico Cloud var responseItem = await client.AddContentItemAsync(item);
+// Add your content item to your project in Kentico Cloud var responseItem = await client.AddContentItemAsync(item);
 );
 ```